johnnydk77/project-1/README.md

 ## Project Description

+Its time to plag Connect Four!
+That family friendly classic that incorporates strategy and cunning to defeat the opponent!

-Create a game of Connect Four that for two players.
+Create a game of Connect Four for two competing players.
 The players will be able to place a game piece into the game board and have that move give them feedback.
 Each player will be able to place a piece into the gameboard until a winner is announced!
-The game will include a CSS animation that will reward whomever reaches the unltimate goal of placing four pieces in a row.
+The game will include a CSS animation that will reward whomever reaches the unltimate goal of placing four pieces in a row!

 ## Wireframes